Mediaset presses ProSieben to 'engage' on strategy ahead of AGM

 With the French media group lending its support, MFE should be established in September, creating “a company that can start to consolidate the market”, said Giordani.

-Time is short, he said, pleading for Europe's commercial TV industry to build a common advertising platform that can compete with the dominant digital advertisers, Google (GOOGL.O) and Facebook (FB.O).
+Time is short, he said, pleading for Europe’s commercial TV industry to build a common advertising platform that can compete with the dominant digital advertisers, Google and Facebook.

-He dismissed in-country mergers, such as the recent deal struck in France between RTL's Groupe M6 and TF1, which is controlled by Bouygues (BOUY.PA), as failing to address the industry's revenue weakness.
+He dismissed in-country mergers, such as the recent deal struck in France between RTL’s Groupe M6 and TF1, which is controlled by Bouygues, as failing to address the industry’s revenue weakness.

 “It’s pretty easy to find fast synergies on costs.
 But the media’s problems in Europe are not costs – they are revenues,” said Giordani.